sib-swiss/intermediate-python-training/README.md

 ### Prerequisite knowledge

-The course material expects that participants are already familiar with basic Python syntax, environment, and the most common commands.
-This means that we expect participants to be familiar with concepts such as:
+Participants are expected to be familiar with basic Python syntax, concepts, and the most common commands, such as:

 * Basic data types such as `list`, `tuple`, or `dict`, and their basic methods.
 * Flow control such as loops (`for`, `while`) and `if ... else` structures.